rahuljuneja657/upift_marketing/README.md

 # upift_marketing
-Uplift marketing analysis - A/B test
+Uplift marketing analysis for A/B test of types of promotion at beet retailers in US.